mslinn/AwsMirror/README.md

     delete [bucketName]   delete specified bucket, or bucket specified in relevent .s3 file empty [bucketName]    empty specified bucket, or bucket specified in relevent .s3 file help                  print this message and exit
+    link [accountName bucketName]
-    link [bucketName]     If bucketName is not specified, display contents of .s3 file in current directory or a parent directory.
+                          If accountName and bucketName are not specified, display contents of .s3 file in current directory or a parent directory.
-                          Otherwise create or modify .s3 file in current directory by setting bucketName sync                  sync directory tree to specified bucket upload                upload directory tree to bucket specified in relevent .s3 file -d delete files on AWS that are not in the local directory, after files are uploaded
+                          Otherwise create or modify .s3 file in current directory by setting accountName and bucketName sync                  sync directory tree to specified bucket upload                upload directory tree to bucket specified in relevent .s3 file -d delete files on AWS that are not in the local directory, after files are uploaded